AhsanM1470/covid-data-viewer/readme.md

 <h2 style="padding:0;margin:0;display:inline;vertical-align: top;float:left;">Unit Testing </h2> <p style="display:inline;vertical-align: top;"> - Implemented by Ishab Ahmed</p>

 The *Dataset* class was tested due to being systemically important to our software.
-Without the *Dataset* class working as intended, all other classes will be able to unable to access and process the data to be displayed on the panels.
+Without the *Dataset* class working as intended, all other classes will be unable to access and process the data to be displayed on the panels.

 *DatasetTest* has nine test methods for the nine methods in *Dataset*.
 Each method of *Dataset* is thoroughly tested with a range of valid data, invalid data and edge cases where possible to test the methods as well as possible.